tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### 2.4.1.1 Table of Representations of Response Properties (non-normative)

+Summary of the expected properties of a `Response` object, and the corresponding terms in the `bdqffdq:` vocabulary, with examples of RDF and non-RDF representations.

 | Context | Informal Response property | RDF predicate / field | Required representation | Example |
 |---------|-----------------------------|-----------------------|-------------------------|---------|
 | RDF | `Response.status` (categorical) | `bdqffdq:hasResponseStatus` | IRI of a named individual | `bdqffdq:RUN_HAS_RESULT` |